SynRGB/BMTranslator-UIModify/#README/README-en.md

 > [!WARNING]
-> Archived on `May 25, 2023` and no longer maintained, because the author no longer uses the site.
+> Archived since `May 25, 2023` and no longer maintained, because the author no longer uses the site.
 Please note that the website may be updated and compatibility issues may exist.

 <div align="center">
     <img src="https://github.com/SynRGB/BMTranslator-UIModify/raw/main/%23README/icon/256.png" width="20%"/>